Cranberries could easily be considered a "superfood" for their unique nutritional and healing properties.

 Quality cranberry juice produces hippuric acid in the urine which acidifies the urine and prevents bacteria from sticking to the walls of the bladder.

-Thus, cranberries help to prevent recurring urinary tract (bladder) infections.
+Thus, cranberries are well known to help to prevent recurring urinary tract (bladder) infections.

-Cranberries also contain salicylic acid, which also has anti-tumor effects.
+Cranberries also contain salicylic acid, which also has very powerful anti-cancer effects.

-Research concludes that cranberry juice also helps to prevent the formation of dental plaque can eventually lead to tooth decay.
+Recent studies have shown that cranberry juice can help prevent the formation of dental plaque which can eventually lead to tooth decay.

-Cranberry juice contains compounds called proanthocyanidins, which can keep Helicobacter pylori — the primary bacterium thought to be responsible for ulcers — from adhering to the lining of the stomach.
+Cranberry juice contains compounds called proanthocyanidins, which are thought to help prevent Helicobacter pylori, the primary bacterium thought to be responsible for stomach ulcers, from adhering to the stomach lining.

-Packed with fibre, cranberries can help improve digestion, while also easing bowel movements.
+Packed with fibre, cranberries can help improve digestion and keep you regular.